Dimensional lettering is one of the most effective signage options that an architect can use in a commercial facility.

 Where will your dimensional letters be located, and where will their audience be located?
 If your sign is outdoors, it’s important that you choose a material that will be able to withstand the elements long enough to make it a worthwhile investment.

 Will your lettering be exposed to natural light?
 Whether they are out doors, or near a window, this can help with visibility, and save you money on lighting.
+Click Here to know more about the best window services that are available near your neighborhood whom you can depend on any kind of emergencies.
 But keep in mind, highly reflective materials like metals and gloss acrylic can create a blinding glare if they catch the sun at the right angle.
 If your letters are not exposed to natural light, or if they need to be seen outdoors at night, then you will need to consider front or backlighting options.
 Also, you’ll need to take into account how far you want the letters to be visible.
 Here is a chart showing the relationship between letter size and visibility.

 Designing with Budget in Mind